dushyant-007/Traffic_signal_management/readme.md

 Acknowledgememnt -

-I have used the work of Mihir M Gandhi for the purpose of extending my project. https://github.com/mihir-m-gandhi/Adaptive-Traffic-Signal-Timer
+I have used the work of Mihir M Gandhi for the purpose of extending my project.
+Please checkout his work.
+It can act as a good tutorial to pygames and mathematical modelling of ccomplex systems.
+Link for that is here- https://github.com/mihir-m-gandhi/Adaptive-Traffic-Signal-Timer

 License -